Foreign fighters in the Syrian civil war: Jihadist foreign fighters

 Chechen groups, Katibat Tawhid wal Jihad (Uzbek), Imam Bukhari Jamaat (Uzbek), and Turkistan Islamic Party (Uighur) work with Nusra in Syria's northwestern area.

 Uyghur Turkistan Islamic Party members participated in the Battle of Aleppo.

 Children of militant Uighurs in the Turkistan Islamic Party have accompanied them.
 A Frenchman died while serving in TIP ranks.

-A Uighur language nasheed was released by ISIS.
+A Uyghur language nasheed was released by ISIS.
 Uighurs appeared in the film.
 Uighur children appeared in an ISIS video.
 The ISIS Uighur members attacked the "moderate Syrian rebel" members who were allied to the Turkistan Islamic Party.
 The Turkistan Islamic Party, linked to Al-Qaeda, was criticized by the ISIL video.
 Children with weapons appeared in the video.
 Iraq was the location of the footage.
 The Islamic State's number of Uighur fighters is much smaller than that of the Turkistan Islamic Party's.

 Katibat al-Imam Bukhari (Uzbek), Uighur Turkistan Islamic Party, and the Uzbek Katibat al Tawhid wal Jihad are major Central Asian, Syria based factions.

 Uighur foreign fighters were urged to come to Syria by videos released by the Turkistan Islamic Party.
 Uyghur foreign fighters in Syria were addressed and advised by Muhaysini in a video speech released by the Turkistan Islamic Party.
 Footage of Muhaysini and Abdul Razzaq al-Mahdi giving speeches were used alongside old footage of Hasan Mahsum in "Blessed Are the Strangers #6", a video released by the Syria-based wing of the Turkistan Islamic Party.
 "Lovers of Paradise #20" by the Turkistan Islamic Party showed Uyghur fighters in Syria.